mfatima5bc/mfatima5bc/README.md

 :flying_saucer: Hello friend!

-I am a back-end engineer at Semantix, and I have been acting as a programmer since 2020, in that time I have learned a lot and realized how working as a team enriches your journey and makes you evolve much more!
+I am a back-end engineer, and I have been acting as a programmer since 2020, in that time I have learned a lot and realized how working as a team enriches your journey and makes you evolve much more!

 :ringed_planet: What I’m studying: